Loss (Ctrl+Alt+Del)

-"Loss", sometimes referred to as "loss.jpg", is a strip published on June 2, 2008, by Tim Buckley in his gaming-related webcomic Ctrl+Alt+Del.
+"Loss", sometimes referred to as "loss.jpg", is a comic strip published on June 2, 2008, by Tim Buckley in his gaming-related webcomic Ctrl+Alt+Del.
 It is part of a storyline in which the main character Ethan and his fiancée Lilah are expecting their first child.
 Presented as a four-panel comic with no dialogue, the strip shows Ethan entering a hospital where he sees Lilah weeping in a hospital bed after suffering a miscarriage.
 Buckley cited events in his life as inspiration for the comic.

 It has received negative reception from critics and webcomic creators, especially for the shift in tone in the webcomic, and as an example of "fridging"—showing a killed or injured female character with the intention of provoking a male character.
-It has been adapted and parodied by numerous other creators and garnered a legacy as an internet meme.
+It has been adapted and parodied by numerous other creators and garnered a legacy as an internet meme, usually by activating the viewer's pattern recognition, where the comic is simplified and made overly abstract and minimalist, often with objects placed in similar positions as the characters.

 Background

 Ctrl+Alt+Del, abbreviated as CAD, is a webcomic series by Tim Buckley.
 Created in October 2002, the comic focuses on characters Ethan, Lucas, and later Ethan's love interest Lilah.
 Prior to "Loss", CAD focused on gaming humor, alternating between multi-strip story arcs and one-off gags, often featuring characters sitting on a couch riffing about the game they were playing.
 Brian Feldman of the magazine New York described the earlier tone of the strip as "amusing at best and puerile at worst, resorting to violence as a punch line with noticeable frequency."

 In 2008, during a storyline where Ethan and Lilah were expecting their first child, Buckley posted the strip "Loss", a dramatic tonal shift from previous CAD strips.
 The strip was a four-panel comic with Ethan entering a hospital, asking a receptionist for directions, talking to a doctor, and finding Lilah crying on her side in a hospital bed, implying that she had suffered a miscarriage.
 There were two more comics set at the hospital in the storyline, before CAD returned to typical material.
 When he published "Loss", Buckley wrote a blog post explaining that he had planned the storyline years in advance.
 Personal experience in his life inspired the strip, namely an unplanned pregnancy and miscarriage with an ex-girlfriend in college.